 Walking is very safe in Puerto Vallarta.
 We walked all over Marina Vallarta, the Zona Romantica, as well as from the Marine Terminal back towards the marina area, including a stop at a grocery store and the Walmart along the main highway.

-Walking is a great way to move around each area of the city, you’ll need other transportation to move between areas.
+Walking is a great way to move around each area of the city, but you’ll need other transportation to move between areas.

-Taking the Bus in Puerto Vallarta with Kids
+Taking the Bus in Puerto Vallarta

 Getting around Puerta Vallarta by bus is the most cost-effective way to get around, and can also be the most interesting.
-We did not take the bus while we were there, but had we seen this article about busing in Puerto Vallarta, we might have!
+We did not take the bus while we were there, but if had we seen this article about busing in Puerto Vallarta, we might have!

 If you decide to take the bus, make sure to have small change, or even the exact fare for the bus, as the driver won’t have much time (or stay stopped) to make change.

 Are Taxis Safe in Puerto Vallarta?

 Before we arrived in Puerto Vallarta we read several warnings about taking cabs, and to only take them from a taxi stand.
 We were nervous about them but once we were there we found that taxis were often an easy and convenient way to move around.